cmc-haskell-2018/lambdem-poker/README.md

 - time delayed actions
 - fade on button click
 - bottom & up seatbolds
+- detecting end of game
 - automove on timebank end
 - hightlighting of active player
 - calculation of possible actions
+- autoskip when no action is required
 - handling bet rounds until showdown
+- detecting winner(-s) and awarding them
 - detecting & comparing of poker combinations
 - *another not really cool stuff*